fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/03_systems.rst

 list of ActionElements, in case of more than one action sources.
 The action element is similar to a state object, consisting corresponding values for all the dimension in the related action-space.

-MLPro also provides the possibility to integrate real world hardware, such as controllers and hardwares to the System object.
+MLPro also provides the possibility to integrate real world hardware, such as controllers and hardware to the System object.
 Furthermore, Systems module integrates optional visualization and simulation functionalities from MuJoCo into MLPro for re-usability.
 Check out following sections to know more: